jeremy-daily/SSS2/README.md

   **SP,X** Sets the shortest period for a periodic CAN transmission.
 This sets the lower bound of the inter thread CAN messages.

-  **STARTCAN** Enables all CAN messages that are setup to start.
+  **STARTCAN,** Enables all CAN messages that are setup to start.
+This is like sending the command `GO,i,1` for all i.

-  **STOPCAN** Disables the transmission of all CAN messages.
+  **STOPCAN,** Disables the transmission of all CAN messages.
+This is like sending the command `GO,i,0` for all i.

-  **CLEARCAN** Removes all CAN messages setup with the SM command from the transmitting thread.
+  **CLEARCAN,** Removes all CAN messages setup with the SM command from the transmitting thread.
+All messages will be destroyed and need reloaded.

+  **STATS,** Displays the statistics from the FlexCAN controller for both CAN channels.

+  **CLEARSTATS,** Resets the FlexCAN statisitics.

+  **CI,_string_** Display or change SSS2 Component Information.
+The component information (_string_) should be similar to `SYNER*SSS2-00*XXXX*UNIVERSAL`.
+If there are not more than 12 characters for the component ID, then the command will just display the current setting.
+This command also saves the new component ID in EEPROM for non-volitile storage.

+  **LS,** List Settings.
+Displays all the numbered settings in the current configuration.

+  **CANNAME,X**  Display the name of the CAN transmit thread as it was entered in the `SM` command.

+  **CANSIZE,** List the number of CAN transmitting threads.
+The maximum is 1024.

+  **THREADS,** Display a list of all indexes and names for the CAN transmitting threads.

+  **SOFT,** Display the firmware version running on the SSS2 unit.

+  **J1708,X** Set the streaming of J1708 traffic to  1 = straming on or 0 = streaming off.
+The format of the displayed messages are ```J1708 Milliseconds MID PID DATA OK``` where OK is the result of the checksum.

-  **SM,i,n,j,c,p,d,t,e,ID,DLC,b1,b2,b3,b4,b5,b6,b7,b8** Setup a CAN message where
+  **SM,name,i,n,j,c,p,d,t,e,ID,DLC,b1,b2,b3,b4,b5,b6,b7,b8** Setup a CAN message with the fiollowing arguments.
+All arguments are required.

+  _name_ is a string to describe the transmitting thread.
+Suggested naming scheme would use language from J1939.
+For example: " CCVS1 from Instrument Cluster."

   _i_ = index, the CAN message index from 0 to 1024.
 If the position in the array exists, the command will overwrite that spot.
 If not, it will create the next new one.
 This means, you can tell i to be 1000, but is may return 1.